SNICK: 2002–2004: SNICK On-Air Dare

-Starting in September 2002, SNICK featured a series of On-Air Dare segments featuring members of the All That cast.
+Starting on September 21, 2002, SNICK featured a series of On-Air Dare segments featuring members of the All That cast.
 All but three members of the cast would pull a lever to determine the night's "dare", which one of the three would have to do.
 The three cast members from All That in each segment would be placed in a glass cylinder and one would be randomly chosen to participate in a dare.
-If chosen, two security guards enter and grab the cast member (as if he or she was arrested) so they don't escape.
+If chosen, two security guards enter and grab the cast member (as if they were arrested) so they would not escape.
 This appears to have been based on Fear Factor.

 Some of these dares included singing the National Anthem in a diaper, apple bobbing in a toilet, taking a bath in a tub of raw eggs, eating a couple gallons of blue cheese, being painted with peanut butter and licked by dogs, hanging upside down and being dipped in dog food, having buckets of worms dumped on the cast member's head, drinking a gallon of sweat, sitting in a giant bowl of chili, eating 1,000 toe nails, the cast member putting an entire scorpion in their mouth, the cast member being pecked by hungry chickens, or shaving their school principal's legs.

-During this era of SNICK, the SNICK line-ups went through some major transitions that included the phasing out of The Nick Cannon Show and Cousin Skeeter and the addition of a new show, Romeo!.
+During this era of SNICK, the SNICK line-ups went through some major transitions that included the cancellations of The Nick Cannon Show and Cousin Skeeter and the premiere of a new show, Romeo!.

-Despite that, design company Beehive created brand new bumpers for SNICK in 2003, featuring an orange splat morphing into a show's character.
+In 2003, design company Beehive created brand new bumpers for SNICK, featuring an orange splat morphing into a show's character.
 Instead of saying "SNICK", the announcer said "Saturday Night Nickelodeon".

 2004–2005: Saturday Night on Nickelodeon era and the end of SNICK

 On September 4, 2004, SNICK was quietly rebranded as Saturday Night on Nickelodeon.
 However, the SNICK name was still used during live on-air segments.

-TEENick Saturday Night replaced SNICK for the 2004-2005 television season and onward.
-The TEENick block name was dropped in February 2009 in preparation for the launch of a separate channel named after the block, TeenNick.
-TeenNick launched in September 2009 and much of its programming was sourced from the original TEENick block.
+On January 29, 2005, SNICK aired for the last time and was replaced the following week by a Saturday night version of TEENick.
+The TEENick block name was discontinued in February 2009, in preparation for the launch of a separate channel named after the block, TeenNick.
+TeenNick launched in September 2009, and much of its programming was sourced from the original TEENick block.